History of gravitational theory: Bhāskara II

 The property of attraction is inherent in the Earth.
 By this property the Earth attracts any unsupported heavy thing towards it: The thing appears to be falling but it is in a state of being drawn to Earth. ...
-It is manifest from this that ... people situated at distances of a fourth part of the circumferance [of earth] from us or in the opposite hemisphere, cannot by any means fall downwards [in space].
+It is manifest from this that ... people situated at distances of a fourth part of the circumference [of earth] from us or in the opposite hemisphere, cannot by any means fall downwards [in space].

 Islamic world

+Abu Ma'shar

+Ancient Greeks like Posidonius had associated the tides in the sea with to be influenced by moonlight.
+Around 850, Abu Ma'shar al-Balkhi recorded the tides and the moon position and noticed high-tides when the Moon was below the horizon.
+Abu Ma'shar considered an alternative explanation where the Moon and the sea had to share some astrological virtue that attracted each other.
+This work was translated into Latin and became one of the two main theories for tides for European scholars.